Fisherman found not guilty of murdering Irish man in Australia

 He mumbled “not much” in reply and they shot back “bit of s*** luck”, according to Mr Doan.

-Their next comment — along the lines of “Fisheries are going to come and get you” — upset him and Mr Huynh, who are both Asian and interpreted it as racist.
+Mr Curran made a comment along the lines of “Fisheries will come and get you”, which upset Mr Doan and Mr Huynh, who are both Asian and interpreted it as racist.

 The trio walked off but Mr Doan pursued them and a profane, verbal argument erupted.